dtonhofer/prolog_notes/README.md

 Being often confused by Prolog naming and concepts, my way to name & graphically represent terms (this is simpler than the one that went before)

+Remember:

+- Variables are clause-local.
+- Terms are global.

 ![Term notation](other_notes/depicting_terms/prolog_term_notation.svg)

 It is possible to have [Attributed Variables](https://eu.swi-prolog.org/pldoc/man?section=attvar) so that goals are scheduled when variables are bound.